 TEMPORARY FOOD ESTABLISHMENTS

-Temporary food establishments include pushcarts, mobile food units, farmer’s market stands where food is prepared and served and any other food service operating in a certain location for no more than 14 days.
+Temporary food establishments include pushcarts, mobile food units, and farmer’s market stands where food is prepared and served.

 PERSON IN CHARGE TRAINING

 - CLICK HERE for the Person in charge study guide

 - CLICK HERE for the 2019 class Person In Charge payment form (use for all 2019 training dates)

 - CLICK HERE for the Person in charge card application(if you need another copy of your PIC card)